macropay-solutions/laravel-lumen-crud-wizard/README.md

 Can be used to generate sql for **Elasticsearch**.

-**The lib is proprietary and it can be used only after an agreement.**
+**The lib is proprietary and can be used only after an agreement.**

 **On request we can issue a test token to be used on a laravel 9 DEMO project that has a dummy db.
 The url query language can be tested/tried without a token (only for filtering) in our [demo page](http://89.40.19.34/laravel-9/laravel-lumen-crud-wizard).**